Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 }
 ```

-5. `AccountId20Aliases`: A structure that allows to convert a local AccountKey20 multilocation into a accountId of 20 bytes.

-For our example, we only need the 4th.
+Notes: For our example, we only need the 4th.
 We have a requirement of users being able to execute local XCM, and as such we need to be able to Withdraw/Deposit from their accounts

 ---

 ### 👍 Configuring asset-transactors with xcm-builder
-Asset transactors define how we are going to withdraw and deposit assets.
-What we set in here depends heavily on what do we want our chain to be able to transfer:
+- Define how we are going to withdraw and deposit assets
+- Heavily dependant on the assets we want our chain to transfer

+---v
+### 👍 Configuring asset-transactors with xcm-builder

 1. `CurrencyAdapter`: A simple adapter that uses a single currency as the assetTransactor.
 This is usually used for withdrawing/depositing the native token of the chain.